enso-org/enso/docs/types/types.md

 # A note on conventions

-Due to two things that feel like 'primes' popping up in conversation below, we've chosen to denote one with 'x.type' and the other with 'Code x'.
+Due to two things that feel like 'primes' popping up in the conversation below, we've chosen to denote one with 'x.type' and the other with 'Code x'.

 # `type` declarations and `type` elaboration